The-AI-Alliance/trust-safety-evals/docs/leaderboards/leaderboards.markdown

 # Leaderboards

-This section describes the leaderboards and related tools that are maintained by this initiative or separately by other AI Alliance members.
+This section describes the leaderboards and related tools that are maintained by us or separately by other AI Alliance members.

-The leaderboards provide results from running benchmark suites of the [evaluators]({{site.baseurl}}/evaluators/evaluators) against various models and AI systems that use them.
+The leaderboards provide results from running various benchmarks against the most popular models.

-The other tools assist software engineers in identifying important risks for their use cases and finding the evaluators and benchmarks that support testing for those risks.
+Other tools assist software engineers in identifying important risks for their use cases and finding the evaluations and benchmarks that support testing for those risks.

 ## Current Leaderboards

-See the following pages for the leaderboards already available:
+The following pages discuss the leaderboards already available:

 * [Risk Atlas Nexus]({{site.baseurl}}/leaderboards/risk-atlas-nexus)
 * [SafetyBAT]({{site.baseurl}}/leaderboards/safetybat)